chrisbayne/chrisbayne/README.md

 - ⚡ Fun fact: I've been to Japan twice and it has always felt like a second home to me.

 ## Want to talk?
 - 🐶 I'm always up for meeting new people!
-Feel free to send me an email at chriss.bayne@gmail.com.
-Maybe I can help you name your new dog!
+Feel free to send me an email at chriss.bayne@gmail.com
 - Alternatively, you can check out my linkedin profile here - https://www.linkedin.com/in/chris-bayne-380941ab/